E. Michael Mitchell

 E. Michael Mitchell (1920 – September 6, 2009) was a Canadian-born artist reputed to be one of the few close friends of author J.D.
-Salinger and designer of the dust jacket for the first edition of Salinger's 1951 novel, Catcher in the Rye.
+Salinger and designer of the dust jacket for the first edition of Salinger's 1951 novel, The Catcher in the Rye.

 Career

 Born in Toronto, Mitchell "planned to be an artist as soon as he realized he wasn’t going to be a hockey player", and attended the Royal College of Art in Ontario.
 While still a teenager early in World War II, perhaps fudging his age, he joined the Royal Air Force and flew combat missions over Britain during the German Blitz and later over German-occupied Europe, for which he was decorated and even touted on tour as a "hero"; Mitchell found that experience repellent and soon developed a determination - which he later expressed to J.D.
 Salinger - to "avoid the press at all costs".

 Though still exhibiting watercolors in Canada in 1950, Mitchell had already moved from Toronto to the United States by the late 1940s, when he began illustrating articles for the "slick" magazines, Cosmopolitan, Collier's, Maclean's (Canada) and Women's Day, in an avant-garde style which was a striking departure from the "literal realism" of the period.
 Mitchell's illustrations first appeared in Cosmopolitan in June 1948, the same year in which two of Salinger's short stories were published in the magazine.
 His last known magazine contribution was to Collier's, July 25, 1953, a curious drawing of a cat and monkey as headpiece for Richard Stern's short story, Women In Conflict.

 While Salinger was working on his now-famous book in 1950, he and Mitchell were "neighbors" in Westport, Connecticut and Salinger often visited the Mitchells' home, sometimes staying in their guest house to write, and often reading portions of the manuscript to Mitchell and his wife Esther.
 After Salinger moved to New Hampshire and became increasingly reclusive, he and Mitchell, then illustrating books and working as an instructor for the "Famous Artists School", began a correspondence that went on for more than forty years, though, periodically, there was also personal contact - Mitchell recalled being best man at Salinger's Vermont wedding to 21-year-old Claire Douglas in February 1955.
 Mitchell would later speak to Salinger of "our long and strangely gap-toothed friendship."